 One particularly unusual case of the Chinese CEO streamer might is Luo Yonghao.
 In April, Luo’s retail-streaming debut on Douyin accomplished $15.5m worth of sales within three hours.
 However, Luo wasn’t selling any product from his own company, Smartisan Technologies, a consumer electronics firm.
 Instead, Luo works with Douyin in a personal capacity as a retail-streamer, and in the streams, Luo sold several kinds of products ranging from food to stationary to gadgets from various brands.
 While Smartisan Technologies is often considered as a failed tech company these days, Luo was quite able to monetize his own brand as a celebrity CEO and tech influencer.

-Luo is an outlier example, but his case highlights an important fact: CEOs have personal brands as influencers in the industry, and that brand can almost be independently valuable from the businesses they manage.
+Luo is an outlier example, but his case highlights an important fact: CEOs in China have personal brands as influencers in the industry, and that brand can almost be independently valuable from the businesses they manage.
 Chinese CEOs who know the value of their personal brands are bringing it in front of the camera, raking in the big bucks for their companies which might not be doing well otherwise.